Ukraine charges Putin ally Medvedchuk with treason - WTMJ

 Medvedchuk is accused of transferring oil and gas production licenses from one of the fields in Crimea to Russian authorities; Russia annexed Crimea in 2014.

-“Medvedchuk, as the organizer of illegal activities, having strong ties with the top leadership of the Russian Federation, began subversive activities against Ukraine, including in the economic sphere,” Venediktova said at a briefing in Kiev.
+“Medvedchuk, as the organizer of illegal activities, having strong ties with the top leadership of the Russian Federation, began subversive activities against Ukraine, including in the economic sphere,” Venediktova said at a briefing.

-Medvedchuk is also charged with disclosing secret data on the deployment of Ukrainian military unites last year.
+Medvedchuk is also charged with disclosing secret data on the deployment of Ukrainian military units last year.

 He has close personal ties with Russian President Vladimir Putin, who is the godfather of Medvedchuk’s daughter.